hazelcast-guides/user-code-namespace-lab/README.md

 # Overview

-This is a short demonstration of user code namespaces.
+This is a  demonstration of user code namespaces.
 In this lab we will be working with a spring boot service that uses an entry-processor to perform a basic authorization and then we will update the entry-processor without restarting the cluster.